-PR CALUX (agonistic/antagonistic) (Catalogue Nr.
-009)
+PR CALUX (agonistic/antagonistic) (Catalogue No. 009)

-The PR Responsive (PR) CALUX[®] comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Progestenic Responsive Elements (PREs) as a reporter gene for the presence of progestin-like compounds.
+The PR Responsive (PR) CALUX® comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Progesterone Responsive Elements (PREs) as a reporter gene for the presence of progestin-like compounds.
 Following binding of progestin-like compounds to the cytosolic progestin receptor, the ligand-receptor complex binds the PRE.
 Cells that are exposed to progestin-like compounds not only express proteins that are under normal circumstances associated to PRE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds Org 2058.
 PR CALUX bioassays report total Org 2058 equivalents for environmental matrices.

-- Endpoint (unit): pg Org 2058 equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new - Positive control used: Org 2058 - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg Org 2058 equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: Org 2058/ Ru486 (anti-). - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is ca. 20 pg Org 2058 equivalents per amount of material processed.
-For 1 liter of water is processed resulting in a LOQ of ca. 20 pg Org 2058 equivalents per liter of water respectively - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), Australia National Water Commission, USA California EPA also focus on this relevant endpoint - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: Binding to the progestin receptor
+For 1 liter of water is processed resulting in a LOQ of ca. 20 pg Org 2058 equivalents per liter of water, respectively. - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), Australia National Water Commission, USA California EPA also focus on this relevant endpoint.

-- Sensitivity (LOD/Q): Original PR CALUX: ca.20 pg Org 2058 EQ/I water - Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis8).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: discussed in Australia and USA - Publications: please see for more info at www.bds.nl under literature
+- Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: Binding to the progestin receptor. - Sensitivity (LOD/Q): Original PR CALUX: ca.20 pg Org 2058 EQ/l water. - Variability (e.g., CV for single substance tests) if known: <20%. - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: Many compounds of EU-WFD are anti-PR, but not many results are available yet. - Publications: please see for more info at www.bds.nl under literature.